Sergio Busquets: Personal life

 Busquets' father, Carles, was also a footballer.
 He played as a goalkeeper for Barcelona for several years during the 1990s, although almost exclusively as a backup.

 In 2014, Busquets started a relationship with Elena Galera.
 They have three sons, Enzo, Levi and Romeo.
 He has an Arabic tattoo on his left forearm translating to "A thing for you, the life in my country", dedicated to his maternal grandfather to whom he was very close.

+Coaching career

+On 17 August 2026, Busquets became assistant to Juliano Belletti at Barcelona Atlètic, while taking the coaching course.